The Yew Trees

 A modern use for yew tree clippings ?

 Every year in September the clipping of the yew trees produces over 2 tons of material.
 It turns out that fresh yew tree clippings are a good source of the basic raw material for the anti-cancer drug paclitaxol.
 Thus every year specialist contractors come to the churchyard to collect the clippings and ship them off for processing.

 Yew Tree Sponsorship

 The cost of maintaining the yew trees each year is runs to several £1000.
 We are thus grateful to many folk from Painswick and wider afield, and some local businesses, who have agreed to sponsor a yew tree.
 Quite a few people are proud to say that this is my tree - and they make sure we look after it properly.
 All the trees are numbered so that sponsors can readily identify their tree.
 Sponsorship is normally done on a three year cycle at a cost of £99 for three years.
-The first cycle started at Easter 2009 and sponsorship renewals will be sought around Easter 2012.
+The first cycle started at Easter 2009 and sponsorship renewals were made around Easter 2012.
+Sponsorship renewal is currently being sought (Spring 2015).
+Existing sponsors have been sent renewal letters.
 Very occasionally there may also be "vacancies" at other times.
 If you are interested in becoming a sponsor (or indeed renewing an existing sponsorship) please send an e-mail to our Yew Tree Manager giving your contact details and requesting details.